top of page

 CASE STUDY: US FEDERAL RESERVE

-• Any national transformation required a consensus proposal endorsed by business and technology executives across 12 autonomous Federal Reserve districts, national stakeholder groups, National IT executive leadership, and System governance committees, including the Federal Reserve Board of Governors
+• Any national transformation required a consensus proposal endorsed by business and technology executives across 12 autonomous Federal Reserve districts; National IT executive leadership, national stakeholder groups, and System governance committees, including the Federal Reserve Board of Governors

 • May 2013: After six months of stakeholder facilitation, coaching and advisory, a cross-functional vision, strategic plan, maturity model, and roadmap were approved with unprecedented first-round consensus from System governance groups and district leadership